holadepo/docs/astro/secrets-backend.md

 - [The Vault CLI](https://www.vaultproject.io/docs/install).
 - Your Vault Server's URL.
 If you're using a local server, this should be `http://127.0.0.1:8200/`.

-If you do not already have a Vault server deployed but would like to test this feature, we recommend that you either:
+If you do not already have a Vault server deployed but would like to test this feature, Astronomer recommends that you:

 - Sign up for a Vault trial on [Hashicorp Cloud Platform (HCP)](https://cloud.hashicorp.com/products/vault) or
-- Deploy a local Vault server via the instructions in [our Airflow Guide](https://www.astronomer.io/guides/airflow-and-hashicorp-vault).
+- Deploy a local Vault server using the instructions in the [Airflow Guide](https://www.astronomer.io/guides/airflow-and-hashicorp-vault).

 #### Step 1: Create a Policy and AppRole in Vault

-To use Vault as a secrets backend, we recommend configuring a Vault AppRole with a policy that grants only the minimum necessary permissions for Astro.
+To use Vault as a secrets backend, Astronomer recommends configuring a Vault AppRole with a policy that grants only the minimum necessary permissions for Astro.
 To do this:

 1. [Create a Vault policy](https://www.vaultproject.io/docs/concepts/policies) with the following permissions: